 If you’re like a majority of Americans, you wouldn’t think twice about acknowledging your pets as members of your family.
+If you feel your passion for dogs could lead to a possible career taking care of them you may like to visit K9 Resorts.
 Since you’re responsible for their well-being, use these tips to help keep your pets safe this summer.

 Heat can be “ruff” on your dog